Supergrow

 • Instant screen, camera and microphone recording.

-• Shareable links for quick client or team communication.
+• Shareable links for quick communication with clients or teams.

 • Video transcription with searchable transcripts.